 Accommodations are considered unreasonable and will not be provided by the College if:

 - The educational standards or mission of Lynchburg College would be substantially altered.

 - The nature of the program, course, service and/or activity would be fundamentally altered.

-- The student is not otherwise qualified (with or without accommodations) to meet the academic and technical standards required for admission or participation in an education program, course, service and/or activity.
+- You are not otherwise qualified (with or without accommodations) to meet the academic and technical standards required for admission or participation in an education program, course, service and/or activity.

-- The effects of the disability cannot be overcome even with reasonable accommodation.
+- The effects of your disability cannot be overcome even with reasonable accommodation.

 - The accommodation creates an undue financial or administrative hardship for the College.

-- The student poses a direct threat to the health or safety of self or others.
+- If you pose a direct threat to the health or safety of yourself or others.